sambacha/openevm/Solidity-and-Vyper's-Calling-Convention-and-codegen.md

 * `placeholder` is a new memory time slot calculated statically
 * `static_pos` is the end position of the static arguments

+The static section of the arguments are generated using `mload`s.